-# Recover Wasabi Wallet
+Recover a Wallet

 There are two different ways that you can recover an already used wallet in Wasabi.

-# Mnemonic Recovery Words
+Mnemonic Recovery Words and Password

 Wasabi Wallet creates a backup of your wallet file inside

-If you have done a backup of this file, then you can copy it to the
+WalletBackups in your Wasabi data folder.
+If you have done a backup of this file, then you can import it at

 Wallets folder, and upon the next restart of Wasabi, it will show this wallet in the